Animal Legal Defense Fund Sues Washington Roadside Zoo

 Endangered and imperiled lions, tigers, grey wolves, and bears suffer in squalid conditions at Olympic Game Farm

-Tacoma, Wash. – This week the Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, filed a lawsuit against Olympic Game Farm, a roadside drive-through zoo in Sequim, Washington, for maintaining animals in squalid conditions in violation of the federal Endangered Species Act (ESA) and state animal protection laws.
+Tacoma, WA – This week the Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, filed a lawsuit against Olympic Game Farm, a roadside drive-through zoo in Sequim, Washington, for maintaining animals in squalid conditions in violation of the federal Endangered Species Act (ESA) and state animal protection laws.

 The animals at Olympic Game Farm are kept in grossly substandard conditions, affecting their mental and physical health.
 These include animals protected by the ESA, like lions who are forced to live in small and barren cages with no shelter from the cold.
 Gray wolves who cannot retreat from public view pace in their cages and show other signs of stress.